Skip to content

 1. Scuba Diving

-The principles of Boyle’s Law are crucial in scuba diving.
+The principles of Boyle’s Law plays a key role in scuba diving.
 As divers descend into deeper waters, the pressure increases, causing the volume of the air in their scuba tanks to decrease.
 Understanding this relationship is essential for safe and successful dives.

 2. Medical Ventilators